bluesky-social/atproto/packages/api/OAUTH.md

 # OAuth Client Quickstart

-This document describes how to implement OAuth based authentication in a browser-based Progressive Web App (PWA), to communicate with [atproto](https://atproto.com) API services.
+This document describes how to implement OAuth based authentication in a browser-based Single Page App (SPA), to communicate with [atproto](https://atproto.com) API services.

 ## Prerequisites

-- You need a web server, or at very least a static file server, to host your PWA.
+- You need a web server, or at very least a static file server, to host your SPA.

 > [!TIP]
 >